fuvvy/pfact/README.md

 These three modes accept positive integers only.

 Mersenne primes are prime numbers of the form `2ᵖ-1`.
 In Lucas-Lehmer test mode it assumes you are passing only the Mersenne exponent `p`.
-Do not pass the actual value of the Mersenne number or you will be waiting for months.
+Do not pass the actual value of the Mersenne number or you will be waiting for eons.

 ## Compiling